rootx-dev/google-tag-extraction/README.md

-# google-tag-extraction'\n\'
+# google-tag-extraction<br>

-type keywords you wish to search for on google'\n\' run the program and the result will be appear in output.txt('utf-8 has been used can modify based on your need')'\n\'
+type keywords you wish to search for on google<br>
+run the program and the result will be appear in output.txt('utf-8' has been used can modify based on your need)<br>